SchoolOfCode/w9_backend-project-tom-hannah-ben-and-idman/README.md

 ## Tests - what are they testing for, i.e. what can you be sure will be OK if the tests pass

+### Somewhere add that successful creation using POST method results in a 201 status code

 # Original project brief

 ## National Bootcamp - Week Nine Project Brief